sergiughf/github-pr-resource/README.md

 get_params: {skip_download: true}
 ```

-Note that, should you retrigger a build in the hopes of testing the last commit to a PR against a newer version of
+Note that, should you re-trigger a build in the hopes of testing the last commit to a PR against a newer version of
 the base, Concourse will reuse the volume (i.e. not trigger a new `get`) if it still exists, which can produce
 unexpected results (#5).
 As such, re-testing a PR against a newer version of the base is best done by *pushing an
 empty commit to the PR*.